schwartz-lab-huji/academic-kickstart/content/publication/Efficient_Methods/index.md

 - André F. T. Martins
 - Peter Milder
 - Colin Raffel
+- Jessica Forde
 - Edwin Simpson
 - Noam Slonim
+- jesse
+- emma
 - Niranjan Balasubramanian
 - Leon Derczynski
+- iryna
 - me

-abstract: "Getting the most out of limited resources allows advances in natural language processing (NLP) research and practice while being conservative with resources.
-Those resources may be data, time, storage, or energy.
-Recent work in NLP has yielded interesting results from scaling; however, using only scale to improve results means that resource consumption also scales.
-That relationship motivates research into efficient methods that require less resources to achieve similar results.
-This survey relates and synthesises methods and findings in those efficiencies in NLP, aiming to guide new researchers in the field and inspire the development of new methods."
+abstract: "Recent work in natural language processing (NLP) has yielded appealing results from scaling model parameters and training data; however, using only scale to improve performance means that resource consumption also grows.
+Such resources include data, time, storage, or energy, all of which are naturally limited and unevenly distributed.
+This motivates research into efficient methods that require fewer resources to achieve similar results.
+This survey synthesizes and relates current methods and findings in efficient NLP.
+We aim to provide both guidance for conducting NLP under limited resources, and point towards promising research directions for developing more efficient methods."

-publication_types: ["3"]
+publication_types: ["2"]
 Date: 2022-09-01
 publishDate: 2022-09-01
-publication: 'arXiv:2209.00099'
+publication: In *TACL 2023*
 links:
 url_pdf: 'https://arxiv.org/abs/2209.00099'